 PDPH began working with both the Philadelphia Police Department and the Philadelphia Fire Department in January to coordinate vaccinations for first responders.
-To date, 3,089 first and second doses have been administered to police officers, and over 1,200 Fire Department personnel have been vaccinated.
-Vaccinations are being administered to staff from the Department of Prisonson site.
+As of March 15, 5,062 first and second doses have been administered to police officers, and 1,413 Fire Department personnel have been vaccinated.
+Vaccinations are being administered to staff from the Department of Prisons on site.
 There have been several clinics for SEPTA personnel operated by Albert Einstein Medical Center with a larger initiative planned at the Center City Vaccination Center.
+As of March 15, an estimated 3,500 SEPTA personnel have been vaccinated with at least one dose.